elvizcacho/elements/doc/reference/behaviour/ResourceProvider.md

 Elements uses a set of static resources like images or icons.
 In order to benefit from caching across all apps, these resources are provided by a static asset CDN.

-Whenever you like to use Icons or Illustrations, you need to use the ResouceProvider to let the components know where they are.
+Whenever you like to use Icons or Illustrations, you need to use the ResourceProvider to let the components know where they are.
 ## Usage
 | Name        | Type           | Description  |
 | ----------- |:--------------:| ------------:|